airbnb/interferon/README.md

   * Fix bug in destinations/datadog.rb#report_stats by passing a hash to %
   * support for adding tags to monitors
   * Fix bug in destinations/datadog.rb#same_alerts by stringifying thresholds hash keys
+  * Add retry logic to datadog creates, updates, and removes as well as config for retries

 ## Pulling in upstream changes ##
 1. Check for upstream changes [here](https://github.com/airbnb/interferon/commits/master).